 Even from the bottom of the mountain, the view of Cape Town and the surrounding hills was spectacular.
 We gazed at the scenery as Jared purchased our tickets for the cable car.
 Once everyone was accounted for, we were on our way up the mountain in the large, rotating, glass enclosure.
 The ride was smoother and faster than the last tram I rode in the Tetons, and we were stepping onto the summit of Table Mountain within a matter of minutes.

 There were a lot of other tourists milling about near the cable car.
 Almost immediately we began to see rock hyraxes.
 The rock hyrax, or dassie, looks like the rodent version of your typical grumpy neighbor that would yell things like, “Get off my lawn!” or, “Hey you kids!
 Cut that out!” while angrily shaking his fist at you.
-But dassies are so much more than people whose garages are more meticulously maintained than any room in your entire house.
+But dassies aren’t just people whose garages are more meticulously maintained than any room in your entire house.
 They are also thought to be closely related to much larger animals like elephants and manatees, which I find fascinating.
 That’s why while everyone else was stopping to buy ice cream and the worst jerky ever made (at least that was the general consensus, I personally abstained), I was following hyraxes around with the camera.

 Once everyone who wanted a snack had made their purchases we started to hike the loop around the top of the mountain.
 We only had an hour or so left before the cable car closed for the evening so we started out at a brisk pace, but it wasn’t long before we got sidetracked as we are wont to do.
 Who could even blame us when there were views like this in every direction?